 Most brands have a very hard time putting together all their marketing data.
 That's especially true if they have a different marketing agency working on each of their channels.
 Brands usually have one report for Facebook Ads, another one for Google Ads, the third one for Twitter Ads, another one for email marketing, and so on.
 That's horribly inefficient.

 You should combine all your eCommerce performance reports into one easy eCommerce report template.
-It should include all of your advertising channels (Google, Meta, TikTok, and Bing Ads) and show metrics for a specific date range, and compare it with the previous period.
+It should include all of your advertising channels (Google, Facebook Ads reporting, TikTok, and Bing Ads) and show metrics for a specific date range, and compare it with the previous period.